 That’s not to say there weren’t challenges.
 Besides schizophrenia, he struggled with addiction, and there were some problematic behaviours related to that.
 His mental illness was only partially controlled, and it was hard to watch him wrestle with his inner demons.
 At one point he attempted suicide by overdosing on my stash of psych meds that I’d been hoarding rather than taking.
 I felt tremendous guilt over that, and spent as many hours a day at his bedside as the ICU staff would allow.
 I tried to stay out of his psychiatric treatment, especially since I knew some of his treatment providers in a professional context, but it was heartbreaking to see him not getting the help I knew he deserved.

 There was also stigma.
 I’m a nurse and very high functioning when well, and people didn’t always approve of my relationship (first romantic and later just friendship) with someone they saw as a schizophrenic addict.
 My parents didn’t approve, which caused a lot of tension.
 During one of my later hospitalizations a psychiatry resident, who read something in my old chart about my relationship with Ron, asked “why would you get involved in a relationship with a schizophrenic?”

 Ron passed away 2 years ago from an accidental overdose on fentanyl-laced drugs.
 I miss him every day, but I always knew that the reality of being close to someone with serious mental illness was that I would quite possibly lose him prematurely.
-I have learned from him that I deserve someone who truly sees me and truly accepts me, and I thank him from the bottom of my heart for that.
+The lessons in love and mental illness that I learned from him are that I deserve someone who truly sees me and truly accepts me, and I thank him from the bottom of my heart for that.
 Maybe I will find another person like that and maybe I won’t, but I will not accept anything less.